 Permit systems often appear robust when assessed one permit at a time.
 Coordination failures between permits are where risk is most likely to develop.

-For a broader overview of how permit systems function, see Permit-to-Work System Explained.
+For a broader overview of how permit systems function, see The Permit-to-Work Guide: Managing High-Hazard Control of Work (2026).

 Why SIMOPS Creates Risk

 Most permit systems are built around single-job assessment.
 A permit defines the work scope, the hazards, and the controls required.
-This works when activities are isolated.
+This works when activities are isolated from each other.

-This is one of the recurring patterns examined in Common Permit Failure Patterns Across Industries.
+This is one of the recurring patterns examined in Common Permit-to-Work Failure Patterns Across Industries.

 Where Coordination Breaks Down